pkulkarnilpc/Week-11-Wed-Lab/README.md

-# 🧪 Lab: Exploring Probing Techniques in Closed Hash Tables
+# 🧪 Week 11 Wed Lab: Exploring Probing Techniques in Closed Hash Tables

 ## 🎯 Objective
 This lab demonstrates how **different probing techniques** affect the performance of hash tables that use **closed hashing (open addressing)**.